nicholaspung/productivity-hub-api/README.md

    db_table = 'xxxxx'
 ```

-for your tablee to be called 'xxxx'.
+for your table to be called 'xxxx'.
 By explicitly calling the db_table name, you bypass Django's auto-generated table names and gain control over your database naming conventions.
 (Not sure about any other operations you perform in a database)